NJIT-CS490-SP21/project2-mb865/README.md

 ## Discoveries
 ### a.
 What are at least 3 technical issues you encountered with your project?
 How did you fix them?
+* Sometimes my sockets were just not emitting and I solved the problem by not attempting to emit two socket events from one socket listener in the app.py
+* My socket events were instantiated twice and I noticed this because my sockets would emit two connect and disconnect events when a new tab opened the web page.
+I fixxed this by getting rid of the extra instantiation of socketio in my board componnet and passed the one from my App.js component as a props
+* I couldn't keep track of which socket belonged to which user in order to just emit socket events to specific users.
+I fixed this by using request.sid to obtain the id of the socket and placed it in a list next to the associated username.
 ### b.
 What are known problems, if any, with your project?
+* The code overall feels messy and I would like to do some refactoring with it.
 ### c.
 What would you do to improve your project in the future?
+* Improve the code so it is easier to follow
+* Improve the styling

 ## Deploy to Heroku